World Agricultural Supply and Demand Estimates: History

 Predecessor publications date back to the 19th century.
-In 1893, the USDA Division of Statistics published Production and distribution of the principal agricultural products of the world, a miscellaneous report representing several months of work in compiling the first overview of production of major crops around the world.
+In 1893, the USDA Division of Statistics published Production and distribution of the principal agricultural products of the world, a miscellaneous report representing several months of work in compiling the first overview of the production of major crops around the world.
 Subsequent such reports appeared irregularly, and evolved by the 1960s into commodity-oriented circulars published at regular intervals by USDA agencies.

 The first direct predecessor of the WASDE report was released on September 17, 1973, as the Agricultural Supply and Demand Estimates.
-It was originally focused on supply, demand and trade in the United States.
-On October 14, 1980, the report was released for the first time as the World Agricultural Supply and Demand Estimates and it was the first report to provide categorized estimates for the world, US, total foreign, major importers and major exporters.
+It was initially focused on supply, demand, and trade in the United States.
+On October 14, 1980, the report was released for the first time as the World Agricultural Supply and Demand Estimates, and it was the first report to provide categorized estimates for the world, the US, total foreign, major importers, and major exporters.
 Estimates for individual countries were first included in the report released on January 11, 1985.